The data of Release 1 and Release 2.0 are very different. The most important points are

 - Better 2D-3D converter

-- Confirmed 3D structures about chirality
+- Confirmed 3D structures with respect to chirality

-all methods we tested.
-This check had been performed by strings of unique SMILES by
+1, this check was performed by strings of unique SMILES by SYBYLTM

-and aRSChirality by MOETM
+and aRSChirality by MOETM .

 - Increased descriptor numbers

 In Release 2.0, the descriptors were calculated by MOETM.

 The package can calculate many descriptors.
 Some descriptors in the previous version

 were substituted, such as CLogP (to logP(o/w) and SlogP) and CMR (to SMR).

 In the previous version, MDL Chime was used to visualize 3D structures.
 In Release 2.0, we